Everest Base Camp Trek - 12 Days

 Flight Delays

 Flights between Kathmandu and Lukla depend on the weather and can sometimes be delayed or cancelled.
 If your flight is cancelled, a helicopter is a possible alternative.
-A helicopter flight usually costs between $500 and $1,000 USD per person, and this price is based on a group of five people sharing the cost.
+A helicopter flight usually costs between $500 to $1,000 USD per person; this price depends on weather and flight availability, and this price is based on a group of five people sharing the cost.
 To be safe, we highly recommend adding one or two extra days to your travel plans just in case there are any flight delays.

 Typical day